 Carol was born and raised in Northern Minnesota and moved to the Minneapolis/St. Paul area soon after graduating from high school.
 She worked in the insurance industry for 35 years in various management positions.
-She met her husband Bruce at work.
-Carol and Bruce bought a cabin outside of Stone Lake soon after they married in 1986.
-They enjoyed many weekends and vacations in the Hayward area with their children, Erik & Becca.
-They moved to their current home on Lac Courtes Oreilles full-time in 2013.
+Carol and her husband Bruce bought a cabin outside of Stone Lake in 1986 and enjoyed many weekends and vacations in the Hayward area with their family.
+They moved full time to the area in 2013.
 Carol is interested in the performing arts and appreciates all art forms.
 CHARAC’s sponsorship of the Art Crawl and Bruce’s participation made her realize what a vital art community means to this area.
 Being an active member of CHARAC and its board is her way to support that community.

 Phil King – Recording Secretary

 “Coming from a Kansas wheat and cattle farm near a small town that coughs up its young, I got my first real exposure to the visual arts while in college when I scored a position as an art museum guard.
 That environment guided me to art history classes, a life-long appreciation of the arts in general and to Judy, the aspiring artist who has endured my foibles since those early years.
 After finding life in Kansas City trying, we moved north to the Twin Cities, where I used my social work degree within the field of adult corrections as a probation/parole officer – a more rewarding job on many levels than one might think.
 Along the way, we bought a cabin near Hayward, which became home upon retirement in 2008.
 We now live a simple life in a serene setting, engage in gardening and a few of the silent sports, and find great joy in good friendships and travels.
 I find much irony in my appreciation for this small town lifestyle that I thought most unlikely to be found in my future when I left the farm.”